chronoxor/projects/README.md

 # Projects
-Projects repository and update script allows to prepare a local workspace.
+Projects repository and update script are used to prepare a local workspace.

 # Contents
   * [Requirements](#requirements)